davpinto/mmlbh-kaggle/demo/kernel.md

 -   The base models can be trained in parallel.

--   Allow to rank features.
+-   Allow ranking the variables.

 ``` r
 # Fit Random Forest